 Follow-up experiments confirmed that interferon "signature" in RNase H2B KO cells was driven by cGAS (deletion via CRISPR/Cas9 genome editing) and STING activation (STING KO).

 Exactly what type of self-DNA is detected that leads to cGAS and STING activation in cells with RNase H2B mutation is not yet clear.
-It could be (a) cytosolic RNA:DNA heteroduplexes accumulated as a consequence of reduced RNA:DNA degradation, or it could be (b) cytoplasmic DNA with embedded ribonucleotides that may accumulate due to impaired ribonucleotide excision repair (RER).
+It could be (a) a cytosolic RNA:DNA heteroduplexes accumulated as a consequence of reduced RNA:DNA degradation, or it could be (b) a cytoplasmic DNA with embedded ribonucleotides that may accumulate due to impaired ribonucleotide excision repair (RER).

 With the advance of human genomic testing, it is becoming evident that large portion of autoimmune diseases / immunopathologies may have a clear genetic basis and could be specifically targeted for therapeutic purpose.